PhilipNaudus/simple_site-gh-pages/pages/qing/mulan_joins_the_army_1903.md

 ---
 layout: post
 title: <i>Mulan Joins the Army</i> (1903)
-description: When Mulan&rsquo;s cousin, Mushu, refuses to take his adopted father&rsquo;s place in battle, Mulan joins the army in Mushu&rsquo;s stead to fight against the Xiongnu.
+description: Mulan Joins the Arny is a Qing dynasty play.
+When Mulan’s cousin, Mushu, refuses to take his adopted father&rsquo;s place in battle, Mulan joins the army in Mushu&rsquo;s stead to fight against the Xiongnu.
 image: mulan_joins_the_army_by_feng_luoxia.jpg#mulan_joins_the_army_by_feng_luoxia_fullsize.jpg
 bg: a49b8c
 alt: '&ldquo;Mulan Joins the Army.&rdquo; Feng Luoxia, a Qing Dynasty artist, completed this painting in 1900 (Public domain).'